Trust Dynamics in Cryptocurrency Markets: Centralized vs. Decentralized Exchanges: Results and Discussion

 \subsubsection{WETH Price}

-The RDD test for WETH prices reveals a significant negative discontinuity at the threshold, with a value of \(-223.82\).
-The confidence interval excludes 0, confirming a statistically significant price decline due to the FTX collapse.
-This result aligns with our hypothesis that the FTX collapse, as a negative market event, reduced overall market trust, leading to a sharp decrease in WETH prices.
+The RDD test for WETH prices indicates a negative discontinuity of $-223.82$. at the threshold.
+The confidence interval excludes zero, demonstrating statistically significant price declines following the FTX collapse (Figure \ref{fig:price_rdd}).
+Complete RDD estimates for all outcomes are reported in Table~\ref{tab:rdd_results} (Appendix~\ref{app:results}).
+These findings are consistent with our hypothesis that exchange failure eroded market confidence, contributing to WETH depreciation.

-Furthermore, the DID analysis shows a causal impact of \( 950.03\) with a 94\% confidence interval of \([-950.13,- 949.93]\).
-This indicates that WETH prices deviated significantly from global gold prices following the event.
-The observed divergence further validates the adverse impact of the FTX collapse on WETH prices.
+The DID analysis reveals a treatment effect of $ 950.03$ with a 95\% confidence interval of $[-950.13,- 949.93]$. showing significant price divergence from gold benchmarks (Figure \ref{fig:price_did}).
+This differential trajectory confirms the event's specific impact on cryptocurrency valuations beyond broader market trends.